stefmolin/Holiday-Hack-Challenge-2021/README.md

 This isn't enough to win though because it just makes it possible for one side to be controlled and start the game with a single player.
 The elf mentions that **two** client-side values have to be changed, one of which is passed to the server (the cookie).
 So something else needs to be tampered with...

 Right click to inspect the game itself (not the full web page).
 Take a look at the JavaScript behind the game &ndash; any interesting variables?
-Navigate to the "Console" tab and set "single_player = true" to have a computer agent join.
+Navigate to the "Console" tab and set "single_player_mode = true" to have a computer agent join.
 Then, play the game.

 Make sure to talk to Chimney Scissorsticks again to get tips for the Shellcode Primer objective.